What is Cronhub?

-Cronhub is a cloud-based tool to monitor your scheduled jobs (or cron jobs).
-It makes it very easy to keep track of all your cron jobs in a single dashboard.
-After integrating your job with a Cronhub monitor we can send you alerts when:
+Use Cronhub monitors to monitor your cron jobs (or any scheduled jobs).
+After integrating your job with Cronhub we send you alerts when:

-- Your job doesn't run on schedule (e.g. you have daily running job but it failed to run)
+- Your job doesn't run on schedule (e.g. you have daily running job but it failed to run on time)

 - Your job runs longer than expected (e.g. your job should finish within a minute but it took an hour to finish)

-Cronhub supports E-mail, Slack, SMS, Webhook and very soon PagerDuty notification channels.
+Cronhub supports E-mail, Slack, SMS, Webhook and PagerDuty notification channels.

 For each job, you need to create a monitor.
 The schedule of your cron and the created monitor should always match.

-When you create a new monitor on Cronhub we generate a unique UUID.
+When you create a new monitor on Cronhub we generate a unique UUID for your monitor.
 The ping URL consists of the that UUID and the endpoint.
 For instance, if you only want to monitor the schedule of your cron job then your ping URL will look like this:

 In this example the UUID is